 The remaining ~4 seconds (compared to ~2 seconds in 2.18) are due

 to the check for enums and provider-side constraints, that were

 enumValues for details, fieldScore is called several times

 called multiple times and it queries for widget configuration

 all the times.

-#11 Updated by Alessandro Pasotti over 1 year ago
+#11 Updated by Alessandro Pasotti about 2 years ago

 - Status changed from Open to In Progress

 - Pull Request or Patch supplied changed from No to Yes

 from 30 secs to 6 secs: https://github.com/qgis/QGIS/pull/9219